thangisme/thangqt.com/content/uses.md

                                                Locale: en_US.UTF-8
 ```

 I’m running NixOS on my ThinkBook 14 G5+ laptop.
-In addition, I own a Pixel 9 Pro phone.
+In addition, I own a Pixel 9 Pro.
 Some of daily softwares I use that are worth mentioning:
 - Browser: Firefox
 - Password manager: Bitwarden
 - Music player: Spotify